About The Governors

 The Governing Board have a number of functions, some of which are delegated to committees or to the Headteacher.
 Primarily our role is to support and challenge the school, its staff and students, to achieve the very best quality of secondary education.
 Groups of governors:

-- attend Full Governing Board meetings – 5 or 6 year
+- attend Full Governing Board meetings – 3 each year

-- undertake bespoke training – three times a year and attend LA organized events
+- undertake bespoke training and attend LA organized events

 - attend committee meetings

 - undertake staff interviews

 - visit the school and monitor the delivery of school policies

 - undertake the performance review of the headteacher